ATHUL-K-A/Hybrid-Gpu-Battery-Fix/README.md

 ---

 ## Disclaimer
-I do not own any softwares or any external links mentioned in this page so the credits belong to their respective owners.
+I do not own any softwares, softwares present in the image or any external links mentioned in this page so the credits belong to their respective owners.
+Some of the images present here are from the web and they are clickable links to it's source
 ---

 ## Context